khaors/geocompr/main.md

 An addition complication is time.
 Although many trips are regular and predictable --- such as the daily commute to work --- transport systems are dynamic and constantly evolving at many levels of temporal resolution.
-The purpose of geographic transport modelling can be interpreted as simplifying this complexity in a way that captures the essence of transport problems.
+The purpose of geographic transport modeling can be interpreted as simplifying this complexity in a way that captures the essence of transport problems.
 Selecting an appropriate level of geographic analysis can help simplify this complexity, to capture the essence of a transport system without loosing its most important features and variables [@hollander_transport_2016].

 Typically models are designed to solve a particular problem.